sir-maniac/GreenWithEnvy2/README.md

 plus all the Python dependencies listed in [requirements.txt](requirements.txt)

-For Debian (with KDE-Plasma) we have to use `--break-system-packages`.
-However, this will break things.
-Currently only matplotlib.
-Then we have to use `sudo pip3 uninstall matplotlib` and then `sudo apt reinstall python3-matplotlib`
 #### It is recommended to use the flatpak version for Debian.

 #### Clone project and install